Monday, 31 December 2018

 This is how Facebook is reportedly being misused by smugglers and migrants in UK

-Smugglers and migrants are using Facebook to buy boats for crossing the Channel from the French port city of Calais to come to Britain, The Telegraph reported.
+Smugglers and migrants are using Facebook to buy boats for crossing the Channel from the French port city of Calais to come to Britain, The Telegraph reported.from Gadgets Now http://bit.ly/2BUY70K

 via IFTTT